HScheiber/STAT545-hw-Scheiber-Hayden/hw05/factor_figure_management.md

     ## $ gdpPercap             <dbl> 3313.422, 3533.004, 3630.881, 3738.933, ...
     ## $ Energy.Use.Per.Capita <dbl> 865.5925, 923.7289, 966.6833, 921.8930, ...

-Now we can do some interesting plots.
+Well, the `country` variable is no longer a factor, but that is okay for my purposes.
+Now I can make some interesting plots.
 How about the correlation between GDP per capita and Energy use per capita?
-We can compare it with life Expectancy vs energy usage on the same plot.
+We can compare it with life Expectancy vs energy usage on the same image using `grid.arrange`.

 ``` r
 numcountries <- length(unique(gapminder.energy$country)) %>%